 In view of the differing resources and capacities each jurisdiction has, the following colour coding is used in the model law:

-- Red is at the opposite end and stands for “technically difficult to implement” or “rarely advantageous whilst being of medium difficulty of implementation”; we thus recommend particular caution before including the orange provisions.
+Red is at the opposite end and stands for “technically difficult to implement” or “rarely advantageous whilst being of medium difficulty of implementation”; we thus recommend particular caution before including the red provisions.

 For a jurisdiction with low implementation capacities, we recommend using all the green provisions and some of the yellow, but discarding the red provisions as a baseline.